Advances in 3D Neural Stylization: A Survey: Introduction

 \section{Introduction}

-Digital art and visual design have been prevailing in our daily life spaces, expressing visually captivating aesthetics, unique tastes, and emotions of human beings.
-With the recent advancements in computing hardware, creating high-quality arts digitally with computational tools or algorithms receives increasing public attention.
-The appearance of artificial intelligence (AI) techniques further boost this computational design process and show strong potential to accelerate or automate the creation of digital arts.
-Emerging visual synthesis and editing AI products such as LUMA AI \cite{lumaai_2023}, DALL·E 3 \cite{dalle3_2023}, Midjourney \cite{midjourney_2023}, and RunwayML \cite{runway_2023} have successfully demonstrated their ability to speed up the high-quality visual design and generation.
+Digital art and visual design have been prevailing in our daily living spaces, expressing visually captivating aesthetics, unique tastes, and emotions of human beings.
+With the prosperity of artificial intelligence (AI), there emerges a new generation of toolsets for visual content creation such as generative image synthesis (Stable Diffusion, DALL·E 3, Midjourney) \citep{rombach2022high, dalle3_2023, midjourney_2023}, and video synthesis (Sora, RunwayML) \citep{sora, runway_2023}.
+AI-based visual content creation can also be extended to the 3D domain, notably by lifting images to 3D scenes (LUMA AI) \citep{lumaai_2023}, and creative text-guided 3D generation and design (DreamFusion, Meshy, SplineAI) ~\citep{poole2022dreamfusion, meshy, spline_2023}.

-This report delves into recent advances in AI for creating 3D digital arts through stylization.
-A typical stylization of a 3D scene involves editing the scene geometry and/or the appearance to match some specified artistic styles.
-Stylization can be achieved with a neural network in modern deep learning, hence the term neural stylization.
-Putting into the context of a traditional computer graphics pipeline, 3D neural stylization can be regarded as an alternative to the custom rendering pipeline with programmable shaders used for stylization as post-processing.
-Therefore, 3D neural stylization helps reduce the labor-intensive manual work in styling a 3D scene including 3D modeling, texturing, rendering, or simulation.
-3D neural stylization thus has practical values for various industrial applications, including 3D texture design and artistic simulation in movie making \cite{navarro2021stylizing, kanyuk2023singed, hoffman2023creating}, mixed reality experiences \cite{Tseng_2022_SIGGRAPH, taniguchi2019neural} (Figure~\ref{fig:st_app_virtual_style}), photorealistic visual effects (VFX) and virtual production \cite{manzaneque2023revolutionizing}, artwork creation \cite{varvara2022psy} and video game development \cite{endava20223dasset, menapace2022playable}.

-Extended from 2D neural stylization, 3D neural stylization performed using traditional 3D representations and rendering is usually confronted with view consistency and photorealistic rendering issues.
-Thanks to advances in neural rendering techniques, there has been significant improvement in 3D neural stylization with high-quality results for different 3D representations including mesh, volume, point cloud, and neural fields.
-It is also applicable for various 3D scenarios ranging from small object-only scenes to large in-the-wild scenes, and even applied to industrial production \cite{hoffman2023creating}.

-In this report, we cover the stylization fundamentals, recent advances, existing challenges, and future research directions in the field of 3D neural stylization.
-We begin with a review of fundamental techniques of neural stylization (Section~\ref{sec:bg_2d_nst}) including 2D visual style transfer algorithms and 3D neural rendering.
-In Section \ref{sec:3d_style}, we introduce a taxonomy for neural stylization and provide a categorization for the state of the art in 3D neural stylization.
-Using this taxonomy, we discuss advanced 3D neural stylization methods in depth and put forward our analysis of the recent difficulties in 3D stylization.
-In Section \ref{sec:eval}, we summarize the frequently used datasets for 3D stylization evaluation.
-We also deliver a mini-benchmark to serve as a standard for performance evaluations of the state of the art 3D stylization algorithms.
-Finally, we discuss open challenges and future research direction in Section \ref{sec:future_work}.
-We will release our evaluation codes and other implementation resources with the report.